Langerhans cell histiocytosis: Prevalence

 LCH usually affects children between 1 and 15 years old, with a peak incidence between 5 and 10 years of age.
 Among children under the age of 10, yearly incidence is thought to be 1 in 200,000; and in adults even rarer, in about 1 in 560,000.
 It has been reported in elderly but is vanishingly rare.
 It is most prevalent in Caucasians, and affects males twice as often as females.
 In other populations too the prevalence in males is slightly more than in females.

 LCH is usually a sporadic and non-hereditary condition but familial clustering has been noted in limited number of cases.
 Hashimoto-Pritzker disease is a congenital self-healing variant of Hand-Schüller-Christian disease.

-Culture

-In the 10th episode of season 3 of House entitled "Merry Little Christmas", the primary patient is a girl with dwarfism who has a variety of symptoms, who is ultimately diagnosed with Langerhans cell histiocytosis.
-Also in the 5th episode, season 1 of "The Good Doctor", Dr. Murphy tries to diagnose Langerhans cell histiocytosis in a boy with a previously diagnosed osteosarcoma.In an episode of Mystery Diagnosis, "The Woman Who Saw Pink", Brooke Rohrer has experiencing symptoms of abdominal pain, was diagnosed with Langerhans cell histiocytosis.

 Nomenclature

 Langerhans cell histiocytosis is occasionally misspelled as "Langerhan" or "Langerhan's" cell histiocytosis, even in authoritative textbooks.
 The name, however, originates back to its discoverer, Paul Langerhans.